eecuriel/EcommerceApp/README.md

 # Ecommerce application

-This is a base version of an API to manage the business rules and master data for a Ecommerce application.
+This is a base version of my own Ecommerce application.
 The actual state of it is  "in developing" project and the progress will be updated frecuently.

+This project is been construing as a PWA (Progressive Web Application) in order give to the user altenatives to manage it into a mobile divices and use several functionalities that only exist those kind of enviroment, such as:

+- Best perfomance
+- Offline work mode.
+- Full responsiveness and browser compatibility.
+- Connectivity independence.
+- App-like interface.
+- Push notifications.
+- Self-updates.
+- Safety.

 This project will contain the following functionalities:

 - Multiple Store creation and adminitration
 - Product Catalog
 - Shopping cart